 Unfortunately this lizard is not very resistant to stress or improper husbandry conditions.
 This makes them extremely hard to care for.
 It is best to leave this species to the experts.

-The Senegal (Chamaeleo senegalensis) is a popular species of chameleon due to their shy temperament and small adult size.
+The Senegal (Chamaeleo senegalensis) is a popular species of chameleon due to its shy temperament and small adult size.
 These lizards are bigger than Pygmys, but smaller than species like the Panther.

 Senegal Chameleons are very attractive lizards, but their color varies depending on their mood and surroundings.
-Many are a solid, soft green, sometimes with darker spots.
+Many are a solid, soft green, which sometimes include darker spots.

 Although most Senegal species have a calm personality, they are not very tolerant of handling.